Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-19-elastic-nas-part2.md

 ![Burning an image](/img/2020-09-19-hc2-sdcard.png)

 ## First boot
 I gently installed the microSD card into the HC2, plugged in the Ethernet cable, then turned it on.
-After a couple of minutes, the HC2 showed up in my router as a new device, a default hostname of “odroid” and a DHCP-provided address.
+After a couple of minutes, the HC2 showed up in my router as a new device, with a default hostname of “odroid” and a DHCP-provided address.

 ![The HC2 showing on my router](/img/2020-09-19-hc2-router.png)